orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/discussionOnExtendingROSPlan.md

 #### Knowledge Base (KB):
-Is used to maintain the domain and current state in a PDDL format.
+It is used to maintain the domain and current state in a PDDL format.
 Additionally, it contains services to update and query the KB.
 The extending team, in their work, decided to maintain the KB in a PDDL(-like) format; it was done to be backward compatible for applications already using ROSPlan.

 The RDDL (domain and instance) description is translated to PDDL.
 And the users can query and update the KB as if it is written in PDDL.